mabindy/2048project/testing_plan.md

   - Ensure that the game ends properly when no moves are possible.
 - **Opponent Interaction**:
   - Verify that the opponent is notified when a player reaches the `2048` tile.
+- **Random Events**:
+  - Verify that random events handle edge cases, such as all blocks being halved when the minimum value is `2`.

 ### Boundary Test Examples:
 - **Test Case**: Reaching the maximum tile value.